reduxjs/redux/docs/basics/UsageWithReact.md

 };
 ```

-That's it!
+That’s it!
 We can verify that they work correctly by writing a dummy `App` to render them:

 #### `containers/App.js`